 What You Need to Know About Real Estate Appraiser

-Example of Real Estate Appraiser Job Appraise real property and estimate its fair value.
+Job Description & Duties Appraise real property and estimate its fair value.
 May assess taxes in accordance with prescribed schedules.

 - Land Appraiser

-There were about 80,800 jobs for Real Estate Appraiser in 2016 (in the United States).
+In the United States, there were 80,800 jobs for Real Estate Appraiser in 2016.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Real Estate Appraiser by 2026.
-There will be an estimated 6,700 positions for Real Estate Appraiser per year.
+The BLS estimates 6,700 yearly job openings in this field.

 The states with the most job growth for Real Estate Appraiser are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maryland, Alaska, or Maine.
 These states have the worst job growth for this type of profession.